charlesANC/PySciScrapping/README.md

 Where:

-    input   - A CSV file exported from PoP.
+- input: A CSV file exported from PoP.

-    output  - Optional, a name for the output file.
+- output: Optional, a name for the output file.
 Will be used 'Output_'+input if omited.